energywebfoundation/vc-api-owf/apps/vc-api/README.md

 ## Architecture

-The following is a [C4 Component diagram](https://c4model.com/#ComponentDiagram) of the VC-API app.
+The following is a [C4 Component diagram](https://c4model.com/#ComponentDiagram) of key functional modules of the VC-API implementation.

 ```mermaid
 C4Component